Hello. Bonjour. Hola. 你好. Ciao

 As a martial arts professional, Joe Foster has often been recognized over the decades for his martial arts involvement in a myriad of newspaper articles, radio, and television interviews.
 Additionally, he has appeared in a number of martial arts magazines including: “Fighter International” (USA), “Inside Karate” (USA), “Sport Karate” (USA), “American Karate” (USA), “Black Belt” (USA) 3X, “Official Karate” (USA), “Svenska Fighter International” (Sweden) 2X, “Cinturon Negro” (Spain), and “Action Martial Arts” (Canada).
 He received formal recognitions for his talents from the his city’s Mayor (Tom Gosnell), Premier of Ontario (David Peterson), Prime Minister of Canada (Brian Mulroney); and a recipient of the “Outstanding Young Londoner” award in 1986.
 In 2008 Joe Foster was also featured in the Ontario Service Safety Alliance magazine known as “The Safety Mosaic” regarding defensive tactics and dealing with violence in the bar industry.
 For his martial arts prowess, pioneering, and vision, Joe Foster has been nominated and inducted thirteen times into ten different international martial arts organizations "Black Belt Halls Of Fame” including: Canadian Nationals Hall Of Fame (Martial Arts Excellence - 1988 - Toronto), Canadian Karate Hall Of Fame (Pioneer Award -1989 - Toronto), World Karate Union Black Belt Hall Of Fame Award (Master Instructor Of The Year - 1998 - New York), World Head Of Family Sokeship Council Black Belt International Hall Of Fame (Master Instructor Of The Year -1998 - Florida), World Head Of Family Sokeship Council Black Belt International Hall Of Fame (Founders Award - 2000 - Florida), USA International Black Belt Hall Of Fame (Master Instructor Of The Year - 2000 - Pennsylvania), World Kenpo & Martial Arts Federation International Black Belt Hall Of Fame (Master Instructor Of The Year - 2000 - England), United States Martial Arts Association Black Belt Hall Of Fame (Supreme Master Of The Year - 2001 – Maryland), EUSA Black Belt Hall Of Fame (Pinnacle Award Of Success - 2001 - Pennsylvania), North American Black Belt Hall of Fame (Master of the Year Kenpo Award – 2001 – California), Florida Hall of Fame Martial Arts Brotherhood (International Master Award – 2001 – Florida), Action Martial Arts Magazine Hall of Fame and Spirit Awards (Outstanding Contribution to the Martial Arts Award – 2001 – New Jersey), and World Karate Union Black Belt Hall Of Fame (Grandmaster Of The Year/Kanzen Kenpo - 2004 - Pennsylvania).

-Now approaching fifty years since first being introduced to the martial arts, Joe Foster brings a mountain of experience, knowledge, ability, and creative work to the Kenjute system.
-When it comes to comparing his background to founders of other martial arts, the credentials of Joe Foster speaks for itself.
+Fifty years later since first being introduced to the martial arts, Joe Foster brings a mountain of experience, authenticity, knowledge, ability, and creative work to the Kenjute system.
+When it comes to comparing his background to Founders, Sokes, and Grandmasters of other martial arts, the credentials of Joe Foster speaks for itself.